I’m going to do a 3- part series on markup vs gross margin, and why you need to understand the difference between the two.

 - New Home Builders = 1.26 – 1.30 +

-Be forewarned, pilgrim, if your markup is below those ranges (i.e., less than 1.50 for remodeling, less than 1.35 for specialty contractors, less than 1.26 for new home contractors), you probably calculated something wrong or you are accounting for what I consider overhead expenses in job costs (which is okay as long as you’re consistent).
+Be forewarned, if your markup is below those ranges (i.e., less than 1.50 for remodeling, less than 1.35 for specialty contractors, less than 1.26 for new home contractors), you probably calculated something wrong or are including overhead expenses in your job costs (which is okay as long as you’re consistent).
 The large majority of contractors today who are going broke are not using these minimum numbers.
-In all of the 8 business cycles in construction that I have been a part of over the last 50+ years, I have never seen as many contractors going broke as there are today.
-Just by coincidence, I have never heard so many stories of guys cutting their prices to get jobs as I hear today.

-Our next post will be on calculating your gross margin and how to use that number to arrive at the correct sales price for your work.
+Our next post will be discuss using gross margin properly to arrive at the correct sales price for your work.